How much free time you have in a day dictates the maximum hours you can spend on your blog.

 There are many reasons why people start a blog.
 Some see it as a hobby, others as a business.
 Some people want it, others just want the money that comes with it.

 As with everything, doing something half-hearted doesn’t deliver the same results as doing it because you LOVE it!
 And if you see blogging as a chore, then it’ll be extremely difficult to work on your blog.

 When you start blogging, you have to decide how often you’ll publish a post.
-I’d recommend you to start with once a week.
+And even though it’s something that will change over time while your blog grows, I’d recommend you to start with once a week.
 Or if it’s too hard, go for once every two weeks.

 If you think you can do more, try it.
 But no matter how often you write, you need to make sure that you:

 Don’t try to make your posts perfect.
 You won’t be able to do it, because there’s no such thing as perfection.

 But you should try to have good – great, actually – posts.
 In-depth posts that truly help people and provide all the information you have about a topic, in a way easily understandable by your readers.

 Don’t forget that quality beats quantity every time!

 2. Promote your posts